 Welcome to the website GoodwillBuyer.com

 Shopping at the local Goodwill stores makes a lot of sense and saves a lot of dollars.
 This site caters to those who wish to see some of the success stories you can experience by knowing how and what to shop for when visiting these and other thrift stores.
-Here are some examples.
+Here are a few examples of items I purchased within our metropolitan area.
 What are your experiences?

 $5.99 will buy a lot